RadicalZephyr/bitburner-todos/TASKS.md

 5. Document the new configuration option in relevant docs (e.g., `docs/task-selection.md`).

 This prevents spending memory on harvests that barely increase overall income.

+## New Source File Level Service

+Read `src/bootstrap.ts`.
+Take a breath and think about the helper function `canUseSingularity`.
+This is a specific helper function for checking whether the player owns source file 4.
+As I unlock more source files and new API features, in order to keep my scripts usable by players who don't have these source files I want to include checks for the correct source file.
+However the `getOwnedSourceFiles` method has a fairly high RAM cost and I don't want to inflate many different scripts with that cost so we need to create a new `SourceFileService` for answering queries about what source files the player owns and what level they are.

+Take your time and write a detailed task for creating a new service daemon that other scripts can query to determine whether the player owns a specific source file and level.

+It should use the same client server architecture as other services like `src/services/port.ts` and `src/services/memory.tsx`.
+The task should also include creating a typed messaging API similar to `src/services/client/memory.ts` and `src/services/client/port.ts`.
+Take your time and make sure all the details are correct.